 Direct evaporative cooling occurs when ventilated air passes over a wet surface (e.g. a pond or a fountain) and is cooled by evaporation.
-The decrease in the air's dry bulb temperature is accompanied by an increase in the air's moisture content.
+The decrease in the air's dry bulb temperature – the temperature of the air as measured by a standard thermometer – is accompanied by an increase in the air's moisture content.

 Indirect evaporative cooling occurs the cooling of a surface from which evaporation is taking place.
 The air that comes in contact with the cool surface is subsequently cooled without increasing its moisture content.